The Lakewood Plan

 (Downey, which incorporated as a contract city, eventually gave up sheriff’s law enforcement and established its own police and fire departments.)

-What is familiar to city professionals is still controversial, however.
+What is familiar to city managers is still controversial, however.
 In the 1960s, newly incorporated communities under the Lakewood Plan were branded by their critics as “phantom cities” or “minimal cities,” even though their city councils provided the same level of municipal services that non-contract cities did.

 Contracting for services made Lakewood possible in 1954, and the contract model continues to provide Lakewood residents with all the benefits of local control along with the cost savings and flexibility that are built into the Lakewood Plan.